 Then when you consider the wider environmental impact...... we can guess that we would lose species.
 But we don't know the potential effects of species loss.

-So much of what we take for granted, could be wiped out in the blinking of an eye before we understand its importance.
+So much of what we take for granted, could be wiped out, relatively speaking, in the blinking of an eye before we understand its importance.
+Species that have been on this planet for thousands of years, could be gone in just a few years, largely because of the actions of humans.

-Oh, and of course, that’s without considering the strife, as well as economic and social pressures that could be caused by global food shortage.
+It could cause considerable strife, as well as economic and social pressures because of global food shortage.
 Not to mention the question 'who will control food'?
 Companies?
 A few suppliers?
 I do wonder!

 I don’t wish to end this page on a glum note, particularly since we CAN do something about this missing bees issue.